xieyuheng/inner/persons/jean-yves-girard/1989-proofs-and-types.md

 # B What is Linear Logic?

 ## B.1 Classical logic is not constructive

+> Of course, our example shows that cut elimination in sequent
+> calculus does not satisfy the Church-Rosser property: it even
+> diverges in the worst way!
+There are two options to eliminate this
+> pathology:
+>
+> - making the calculus asymmetric: this leads to intuitionistic logic;
+>
+> - forbidding structural rules, except the exchange which is harmless:
+>   this leads to linear logic.

+由于没有 term language，所举的例子不是很明显。

 ## B.2 Linear Sequent Calculus

+TODO

 ## B.3 Proof nets

+TODO

 ## B.4 Cut elimination

+TODO

 ## B.5 Proof nets and natural deduction

+TODO